METEO 3 Lesson 7 Images

 Text description of the surface analysis on January 13, 2007 image.

-The image is a weather map illustrating surface weather patterns across a portion of the United States.
-It features various meteorological symbols and contour lines indicating pressure systems.
-Prominent elements include areas marked "HIGH" denoting high-pressure zones, located near the Great Lakes and the southeastern region.
+The image is an analyzed surface weather map across a portion of the United States.
+Isobars are drawn across the map in dark red and labeled every 4 mb between 1024-1036.
+Prominent elements include areas marked "HIGH" denoting high-pressure regions, located near the Great Lakes and over the western Atlantic and southeast coast.
 Green shaded areas indicate precipitation.
-Isobars, represented by red contour lines, enclose these high-pressure areas and are labeled with numerical values like 1032, 1028, and 1024.
 Blue lines with triangles indicate cold fronts, and red lines with semicircles show warm fronts.
 The background is a light beige with state borders, and water bodies are depicted in cyan.

 eddies to form